-The shore power cord must be connected to shore and the circuit breaker, located under the aft starboard gunwale, must be in the "on" position to allow these auxiliary switches to operate off shore power.
+The shore power cord must be connected to shore and the circuit breaker, located under the aft starboard gunwale, must be in the "on" position to allow these auxiliary switches to operate.

-AC Main
+· AC Main

-The main power switch, located at the top of the AC panel, must be in the "on" position to distribute power to the following accessory switches.
+This switch, located at the top of the AC panel, is the main power switch and must be in the "on" position to distribute power to the following accessory switches.